ShreyaAnand1810/Netflix_Dashboard/README.md

 Users can filter by year, type, country, genre, and search by title — with **dynamic visualizations** and links that redirect directly to Netflix.

 ---
+## 🔎 Problem Statement:
+“The project aims to analyze Netflix titles dataset to explore trends in content production across time, countries, and genres, providing users with an interactive dashboard for insights.”

+### 🎯 Objectives:

+- Understand how Netflix’s content has evolved over years.
+- Compare distribution of Movies vs TV Shows.
+- Identify popular genres and producing countries.
+- Provide interactive exploration tools for deeper insights.

+---

 ## 🚀 Live Demo
 👉 [Open the App](https://netflixdashboard-qwjbcktrn9a4gc8eddeaqs.streamlit.app/)

+---

 ## 📊 Features